 73 de KJ9W

 Are you one of those skeptics who believes radio communications is becoming obsolete?
-If you are, you might change your mind after you read this article from the Reuters News Agency on QRZ.COM.
+If so, you might change your mind after you read this article from the Reuters News Agency via QRZ.COM.

 Kanabec County's Open and Friendly Repeater

 The Minnesota Department of Transportation

 Kanabec County Emergency Management

 Kanabec County Skywarn Net to Duluth [Under Construction]

 Milaca UHF Link:

 Central Minnesota Regional Hospital Net to St Cloud [Under Construction]